rodrigocfd/winlamb/README.md

 WinLamb is a header-only library.
 You can clone the repository or simply download the files; once referenced in your source code, it should work right away.

+It has been tested with Visual C++ 2017.

 ### Example

 This is a simple Win32 program written with WinLamb.
 Each window has a class, and messages are handled with C++11 lambdas.
 There's no need to write a message loop or window registering.